Engineering

 Ingenious Engineering: Toothbrushes

-Even the most simple items we use every day require an amazing amount of effort to produce.
+Many of the simplest items we use every day require an amazing amount of effort to produce.
 Take, for example, the humble toothbrush.

 Read more

-When you have to make a bunch of something or something where failure isn’t an option (a parachute, for instance), you better make sure that you’re making the right thing and that you’re sure it will work.
+When you have to make something where failure isn’t an option, you better make sure that it will work.

 Read more